Devon medical negligence lawyer Oliver Thorne has been interviewed on Radio 5 Live.

 However it is widely known that patients are prescribed these drugs for much longer periods.
 The BBC 5 live Investigates programme has identified instances of people using benzodiazepines for decades.
 Worryingly research suggests that there may be more than 266,000 benzodiazepine users nationwide.
 This presents a very serious public health issue that needs to be urgently addressed.

-If you would like to discuss benzodiazepine dependency with Oliver Thorne then you can contact him on 01271 372128 or by email at email@example.com
+If you would like to discuss benzodiazepine dependency with Devon medical negligence lawyer Oliver Thorne then you can contact him on 01271 372128 or by email at firstname.lastname@example.org

 Oliver’s practice covers the whole of Devon, Cornwall, Somerset and beyond.